Shivani-Jadon/Astro_App/README.md

 Front end of astrology assignment built using React.js, Material ui/icons and scss for styling.
 Images and logos have been taken from internet acting as dummy data.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Dummy data has been used in the Services (Replacable with rest APIs)
+Dummy data has been used in the Services (Replacable with data from rest APIs)

 ## Features
 - Mobile view with attractive UI